What really caused the end of the Catholic Church in England?

 sent from the church that did the castrations.
 Had any been sent then it may have been intercepted and prevented

-would have acted on it and immediately prevented the castrations because it was in their best interest .
-Complaints by the boys did get sent but it was intercepted and suppressed.
+would have acted on it and immediately prevented the castrations because it was in their best interest.
+Complaints by the boys did get sent to the pope but it was intercepted and suppressed.

 The English thought that the Pope must have known.
 All denials fell on deaf English ears.
 Most Englishmen did not believe that the information did not get from Siena to the pope, a distance of less than 100 miles.